lisamurphy788/Mario-Memory-game/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML5) Used to provide content and structure
 - [CSS](https://www.w3schools.com/css/) Used to provide styling
 - [Am I Responsive](http://ami.responsivedesign.is/) Used to show visual responsiveness
-- [Free Formatter](https://www.freeformatter.com) Used to clean up HTML, CSS and Javascript.
+- [Free Formatter](https://www.freeformatter.com) Used to clean up HTML, CSS and JavaScript.
 - [Googe Fonts](https://fonts.google.com/) Used for main fonts listed.
 - [Font Awesome](https://fontawesome.com/v5.15/icons?d=gallery&p=2) Used for icons for social media .
 - [Canva](https://www.canva.com/) Used to remove the background from the images.
 - [Balsamiq](https://balsamiq.com/) Used for wireframes.
 - [Google Chrome Screen Reader Extension](https://chrome.google.com/webstore/detail/screen-reader/kgejglhpjiefppelpmljglcjbhoiplfn?hl=en) Used to test screen reading
-- [Vimeo Screen Recorder](https://vimeo.com/) Used to record final testing of site for reponsiveness.
+- [Vimeo Screen Recorder](https://vimeo.com/) Used to record final testing of site for responsiveness.
-- [Coolors](https://coolors.co/) was used to create the color palets.
+- [Coolors](https://coolors.co/) was used to create the color pallets.
 - [CSS validator](https://jigsaw.w3.org/css-validator/) was used for testing css and can be found in the testing section.
-- [HTML Validator](https://validator.w3.org/) was used for testing HTML and can be found int he testing section.
+- [HTML Validator](https://validator.w3.org/) was used for testing HTML and can be found in the testing section.
 - [JSHint](https://jshint.com/) was used for testing Javascript and can be found in the testing section.

  ## Testing